 Among the compelling photography exhibitions that will be on display this year are Of Love and War, a retrospective from award-winning U.S. photojournalist Lynsey Addario, who has covered humanitarian conflicts from Syria to Darfur, and How We See Ourselves, which depicts a more nuanced view of Indigenous life through a selection of works by Indigenous photographers, presented by Natives Photograph collective.
 A New York Times exhibition titled #thisis18, which captures what life looks like for 18-year-old girls around the world using images shot by young women age 17 to 22, will premiere at Photoville NYC 2019.

-Throughout the 10-day festival, a series of special programs on offer include photography workshops with Leica Camera and Adobe, panel discussions led by prominent photojournalists, and evening presentations from the International Center for Photography, PBS Frontline, and more.
+Throughout the festival, a series of special programs on offer include photography workshops with Leica Camera and Adobe, panel discussions led by prominent photojournalists, and evening presentations from the International Center for Photography, PBS Frontline, and more.

 In addition to the photography village pop-up itself, Photoville NYC 2019 also brings a beer garden to the riverfront space at Brooklyn Bridge Park, with local food and drink vendors organized by Smorgasburg (a seasonal, open-air food market that’s hugely popular among New Yorkers).
 Photoville returns to New York City for its eighth year in a row after the free photography festival expanded to Los Angeles for the first time in early 2019.